Bank Of Japan Keeps Monetary Stimulus Unchanged

 Japan's economy was expanding moderately, although exports and industrial production have shown some weakness due to the impact of slowing overseas growth.

-With the world economy is on course for the weakest quarter of growth in two years, there is possibility for Japanese economy to contract again in the first quarter, Darren Aw, an economist at Capital Economics, said.
+With the world economy on course for the weakest quarter of growth in two years, there is a possibility for the Japanese economy to contract again in the first quarter, Darren Aw, an economist at Capital Economics, said.

-The economist expected that policy rates will be kept near zero at least until the end of 2020.
+The economist expects that policy rates to be kept near zero at least until the end of 2020.

 Copyright RTT News/dpa-AFX